soulrika/exorium/privacy policy.md

 **NOTE: ONLY MAIN DEVELOPERS, AS WELL AS THE HOST & PROVIDER CAN ACCESS THE DATA.**

-If exorium joins a guild it will log the following:
+If exorium joins or leaves a guild it will log the following:
 - The guild name
 - The guild ID
 - The membercount